Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Results

-The insets show the pre-edge region on the lower energy side than the WL, in which the ordinate is displayed in enlarged scale with five times.
-It is found that there are differences in the decomposed spectral components $\mathcal{G}_k(E;\boldsymbol{\theta}_k)$ ($k=1\sim3$), which will be discussed in Section IV.C.
+Such fine spectral decomposition provides important information for understanding the charging process and its spatial inhomogeneity in lithium-ion batteries, because it is considered that the transition energy, intensity, spectral width, and their changes of each decomposed spectral component reflect the physical properties of the electronic states involved in ionic conduction.
+Indeed, as seen in the insets of Fig.~\ref{iakaiFig01}, one can find spectral changes in the decomposed components for pre-edge region on the lower energy side of the WL, in which the ordinate is displayed on a five-times enlarged scale.
+Here, there are differences in the decomposed spectral components $\mathcal{G}_k(E;\boldsymbol{\theta}_k)$ ($k=1\sim3$), which will be discussed in Section~\ref{Sec04-03}.